-Produced by Birmingham Repertory Theatre and the National Theatre, in collaboration with 26 organisations across the UK, the event involved approximately 1400 participants dressed in First World War uniform, who appeared unexpectedly in a variety of locations between 7am and 7pm on the day.
+Produced by Birmingham Repertory Theatre and the National Theatre, in collaboration with 26 organisations across the UK, approximately 1400 participants dressed in First World War uniform appeared unexpectedly in a variety of locations between 7am and 7pm.

 Working with National Theatre of Scotland, Shetland was one of only two locations in Scotland to take part in the project.
 The young men were a reminder of the 19,240 men who were killed on 1 July 1916, the first day of the Battle of the Somme.
 Each participant represented an individual soldier who was killed on that day.